AromaKitsune/Windows-XAML-Styles/README.md

 5. Clear everything in the "Mod settings" text box.
 6. Copy the JSON code from this GitHub repo.
 7. Paste the JSON code into the "Mod settings" text box.
-8. Click "Save", and the changes take effect instantly.
+8. Click "Save settings", and the changes take effect instantly.

 ### Lock Screen, System Settings